kanidm/kanidm/kanidm_book/src/installing_the_server.md

     docker run --rm -i -t -v kanidmd:/data kanidm/server:latest /sbin/kanidmd recover_account -c /data/server.toml -n admin

-> **HINT**
-> If you want to try the latest development releases instead, use the image tag kanidm/server:devel instead

-You then want to set your domain name so that spn's are generated correctly.
+You then want to set your domain name so that security principal names (spn's) are generated correctly.
+This domain name *must* match the url/origin of the server that you plan to use to interact with so that other features work correctly.
+It is possible to change this domain name later.

     docker run --rm -i -t -v kanidmd:/data kanidm/server:latest /sbin/kanidmd domain_name_change -c /data/server.toml -n idm.example.com